 6. Implement online onboarding training through gamification

-7. Provide a online onboarding tour to new employees
+7. Provide an online onboarding tour to new employees

-Providing a virtual tour is a great way to socialise employees with processes that will become familiar to them in the future.
-A virtual tour allows them to understand mandatory processes, such as their working area, how to clock in, taking breaks etc.
+Providing a virtual tour is a great way to socialize employees with processes that will become familiar to them in the future.
+A virtual tour allows them to understand mandatory processes, such as their working area, how to clock in, taking breaks, etc.

 8. Begin early compliance training

 Traditionally, compliance training is introduced to employees after their induction and onboarding.
 With gamification in online onboarding training, employees are able to progress through their compliance training in a way that is entertaining and engaging.